Last Updated on June 10, 2020 by Mike Dean

 Not an Uber driver yet?
 Well, let’s get you rolling!
 Click here to find out what the Uber driver requirements are for you and your vehicle.

 Special lease and rental program available!
 All credit levels welcome!

 Have you started driving for Lyft?
-Lyft is still offering generous sign up bonuses for new Lyft drivers up to $750 in some markets.
+Lyft is still offering generous signup bonuses for new Lyft drivers up to $750 in some markets.
 Check out the updated Lyft new driver sign up bonus list in your city or market and begin driving today.
-If not your driving for both Uber and Lyft your loosing potential income as having both platforms at your disposal helps to maximize your income by allowing you access to both Uber and Lyft riders, thus decreasing you wait time for incoming request when you run both apps at the same time.
-Most rideshare drivers are now using both platforms and taking advantage of incentives, bonuses and guarantees that are offered by Lyft and Uber.
-Having 2 rideshare platforms can also act as a back up in the event of network related issues, maximizing surge zones or because of temporary deactivation.
+If not your driving for both Uber and Lyft you’re losing potential income as having both platforms at your disposal helps to maximize your income by allowing you access to both Uber and Lyft riders, thus decreasing your wait time for incoming requests when you run both apps at the same time.
+Most rideshare drivers are now using both platforms and taking advantage of incentives, bonuses, and guarantees that are offered by Lyft and Uber.
+Having 2 rideshare platforms can also act as a back up in the event of network-related issues, maximizing surge zones or because of temporary deactivation.
 Sign up for Lyft today, and get a generous bonus to get started!

 Mike (Dean) Gumora is the founder and owner of Ridesharreport.com.
 I’m also the first official rideshare driver in the industry vetted by the first Rideshare/TNC startup, Sidecar in 2011.
 I have completed hundreds of trips and deliveries for companies such as Uber, Lyft, Uber Eats, DoorDash and Postmates.
 My hands-on industry experience in rideshare began in 2011.
 The rideshare industry is my passion.
 I have followed and studied the industry since 2012.
 But, my real passion is supporting the ever-growing community of drivers and riders.